by G. Jack Urso

 The other inmates broke up laughing.
 I declined his gracious invitation and never reported the incident.
 I couldn’t fault them for finding some solace from being in the can.

 Jose was incarcerated for raping a minor.
 Rumors are a dime a dozen in jail, but the word was the victim was a child under 12.
 There is a common perception that child rapists are tortured in prison by other inmates.
 While that may be true, I never saw any evidence of it.
 Most inmates are simply not willing to risk their “good time” satisfying the need for justice of those who put them behind bars.
 If someone does get attacked, it's often for reasons other than their crimes.
 Jose quietly completed his degree and then transferred to another facility.

 A couple years later, Jose transferred back to Hudson looking about thirty pounds lighter.
 Jose was somewhat slight to begin with, so the weight loss was noticeably unhealthy.
 His brown skin seemed paler, his eyes watery.

 Entering my office, Jose seemed anxious to speak with me.
 I thought it curious because I seldom spoke to Jose when he was a student.
 He had me pegged as an over-educated college boy too nice to drop a dime on him when I caught him smoking weed in the dorm room.

-He closed my office door and opened up about the fact that he had AIDS, and he was dying.
+He closed my office door and told me that he had AIDS, and he was dying.

 I was stunned; no one had ever opened up to me like this before.
 My role was as an academic advisor, not a therapist.
 I advised students about which courses to take and which majors to declare — questions about life and death were not in my job description.

 With all the counselors on staff, I wondered why Jose elected to tell me.
 He was not in the college program anymore and, as I previously stated, I had little interaction with him while he was a student.